nucypher/nucypher/docs/source/support/troubleshooting.rst

 ----------------------------------------------------------------------

 This is a geth error and not related to ``nucypher``.
-You are probably running a light node that needs full nodes willing to serve information to it, but no such nodes were found.
+You are probably running a light node that needs full nodes willing to serve information to it, but no such nodes were found (a frequent problem on the Goerli Ethereum testnet).

 nucypher.blockchain.eth.interfaces.ConnectionFailed: Connection Failed, is IPC enabled